-Ellen DeGeneres And Portia De Rossi Selling Their Home Reignites Divorce Rumors
+Ellen DeGeneres And Portia De Rossi Sell Home, Reignite Divorce Rumors

 A post shared by @dicasnybrasileiros on

 Its overall design simply shouts Italian, possibly because it was designed and built in the 1930s by architect Wallace Frost.
-Apparently, the man behind this beautiful home had a love for 17th Century Tuscany which resulted in this stylish home.
-Over the years, modern elements were added to the beautiful Montecito villa including the modern finishes, courtesy of the previous owner John Saladino.
+Apparently, the man behind this beautiful home had a love for 17th-century Tuscany, which resulted in this stylish home.
+Over the years, modern elements were added to the beautiful Montecito villa, including the modern finishes courtesy of the previous owner, John Saladino.

 To top things off, the party who purchases Ellen DeGeneres’ mansion will have Oprah Winfrey, Rob Lowe, and Al Gore as their neighbors.
-Aside from her Montecito villa, Ellen also has one of her Beverly Hills condominiums in the market with a price tag of $7 million.
+Aside from her Montecito villa, Ellen also has one of her Beverly Hills condominiums on the market with a price tag of $7 million.